KirillHojji/AdvanceCalculatorWithFractions-KirillHojji/README.md

 It was created on 20.11.2024.
 The first version is 0.1.

 # WARNING!
-# DON'T INSTALL IT IN PROGRAMFILES
+# DON'T INSTALL IT IN PROGRAM FILES

 To use the calculator: download  Installation file in release (CalculatorInstall.exe), open it, and wait for the installation to complete.
 Then, open the "calculator.exe" file or the calculator shortcut.